Boston Symphony Orchestra: Recent history

 In succession to Mark Volpe, Gail Samuel became the BSO's president and chief executive officer in June 2021, the first woman to be named to the posts in the history of the orchestra.
 In December 2022, the BSO announced simultaneously the resignation of Samuel as its president and CEO, effective January 3, 2023, and the appointment of Jeffrey D. Dunn as its interim president and CEO, effective January 4, 2023.
 In May 2023, the BSO announced the appointment of Chad Smith as its next president and chief executive officer, effective in the autumn of 2023.

+On March 6, 2026, the BSO board of directors and BSO president Chad Smith announced that Nelsons is to conclude his Boston Symphony Orchestra tenure at the end of the summer 2027 Tanglewood season.
+The BSO board of directors stated that:

+"The decision to not renew his contract was made by the B.S.O.'s board of trustees because, beyond our shared desire to ensure our orchestra continues to perform at the highest levels, the B.S.O. and Andris Nelsons were not aligned on future vision".

+Nelsons sent a letter to the orchestra's staff and musicians, saying that "this is not the decision I anticipated or wanted."
+On March 27, the symphony membership posted that following a March 19 meeting with members of the BSO Board regarding the decision to remove Nelsons, a decision made whereby the symphony musicians were not consulted, they felt that their concerns "all went unaddressed," and that they prioritized "correcting the course currently pursued by Management and Board, up to and including our support to reinstate Andris Nelsons."